Football Nonsense

 Hampstead Heath:

-Stunning panoramic views of London, wild swimming in the ponds, and a wonderful sense of countryside in Zone 2.
+Just to the south, Hampstead Heath offers stunning panoramic views of London, wild swimming in the ponds, and a wonderful sense of being in the countryside while still technically in Zone 2.
 Reachable on the Northern Line.
-A brilliant morning walk.
+A brilliant morning walk for the football-tired traveller.

 Wembley Stadium: